 The Right Horse and its partners have an opportunity to reframe public perception of equine adoption by working together toward a shared, common goal.
 Historically, equine welfare advocates and the equine industry have not been great at working collaboratively to promote good outcomes for horses.
-Divisiveness over specific issues has splintered the conversation, but we don’t want our disagreements to hinder us from making progress with equine welfare.
+We want to see that change – for the sake of the horses we all seek to protect.
+Divisiveness over specific issues has often splintered the conversation, and distracted us from the need to work together for successful and safe adoption programs.
+We don’t want our disagreements on strategy to hinder us from making progress with equine welfare.
 The Right Horse and its partners intend to change the pace of progress through collaboration, ideation and innovation.

 How can I, as an individual, support The Right Horse?